schultjw/03_Queue_Lab/README.md

 8. TODO

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.
+add remove and resize would all need to be kept but the grow, front and numitems would not be needed.

-#### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+#### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?
+I'm not even sure what to start with.
+There's no rules on getting started like "make a new file"
 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

 #### 5. What is the purpose of "templates" in C++?